 Details with Side Effects

-Mechanism of Action: Clotrimazole is an imidazole antifungal agent.
-Imidazoles inhibit 14-α-demethylation of lanosterol in fungi by binding to one of the cytochrome P-450 enzymes.
-This leads to the accumulation of 14-α methylsterols and reduced concentrations of ergosterol, a sterol essential for a normal fungal cytoplasmic membrane.
+Clotrimazole, an azole antifungal agent, inhibits 14-α-demethylation of lanosterol in fungi by binding to one of the cytochrome P-450 enzymes.
+This leads to the accumulation of 14-α-methylsterols and reduced concentrations of ergosterol, a sterol essential for a normal fungal cytoplasmic membrane.
 The methylsterols may affect the electron transport system, thereby inhibiting growth of fungi.

-Activity In Vivo: Clotrimazole has been shown to be active against most strains of the following dermatophytes, both in vitro and in clinical infections as described in the INDICATIONS section: Epidermophyton floccosum, Trichophyton mentagrophytes, and Trichophyton rubrum.
+Clotrimazole has been shown to be active against most strains of the following dermatophytes, both in vitro and in clinical infections, Epidermophyton floccosum, Trichophyton mentagrophytes, and Trichophyton rubrum [see INDICATIONS AND USAGE].

-Drug Resistance: Strains of dermatophytes having a natural resistance to clotrimazole have not been reported.
-Resistance to azoles including clotrimazole has been reported in some Candida species.
+Strains of dermatophytes having a natural resistance to clotrimazole have not been reported.
+Resistance to azoles, including clotrimazole, has been reported in some Candida species.

 No single-step or multiple-step resistance to clotrimazole has developed during successive passages of Trichophyton mentagrophytes.

-In clinical studies of tinea corporis, tinea cruris, and tinea pedis, patients treated with LOTRISONE (clotrimazole and betamethasone) Cream showed a better clinical response at the first return visit than patients treated with clotrimazole cream.
-In tinea corporis and tinea cruris, the patient returned 3 to 5 days after starting treatment, and in tinea pedis, after 1 week.
-Mycological cure rates observed in patients treated with LOTRISONE (clotrimazole and betamethasone) Cream were as good as or better than in those patients treated with clotrimazole cream.
-In these same clinical studies, patients treated with LOTRISONE (clotrimazole and betamethasone) Cream showed better clinical responses and mycological cure rates when compared with patients treated with betamethasone dipropionate cream.
+In clinical trials of tinea corporis, tinea cruris, and tinea pedis, subjects treated with LOTRISONE cream showed a better clinical response at the first return visit than subjects treated with clotrimazole cream.
+In tinea corporis and tinea cruris, the subject returned 3 to 5 days after starting treatment, and in tinea pedis, after 1 week.
+Mycological cure rates observed in subjects treated with LOTRISONE cream were as good as, or better than, in those subjects treated with clotrimazole cream.
+In these same clinical studies, patients treated with LOTRISONE cream showed better clinical responses and mycological cure rates when compared with subjects treated with betamethasone dipropionate cream.

 This monograph has been modified to include the generic and brand name in many instances.